Redundancy: the options

 Where there is no formal agreement in place and the employee refuses to agree to be laid off, you may have to consider other options which could include terminating the employee's original contract and offering them a new, revised one.

-Terminating the contract would only be one of the options that the employer should consider.
+Terminating the contract would be just one of the options that the employer should consider.

 This involves dismissing the employee and could lead to a claim of unfair dismissal.